mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.0/index.md

 [/enterprise]
 - IPv6 is now supported for Docker containers.
 - Performance improvements to the DC/OS network stack.
 All networking components (minuteman, navstar, spartan) are aggregated into a single systemD unit called `dcos-net`.
 Please read the note on [networking software re-architecture](/1.11/networking/#a-note-on-software-re-architecture) to learn more about the re-factoring of the network stack.
-- Configuration parameter `dns_forward_zones` now takes a list of objects instead of nested lists ([DCOS_OSS-1733](https://jira.mesosphere.com/browse/DCOS_OSS-1733)).
-Please read the documentation for [dns_forward_zones](/1.11/installing/oss/custom/configuration/configuration-parameters/#dns-forward-zones) to understand its usage.
+- The configuration parameter `dns_forward_zones` now takes a list of objects instead of nested lists ([DCOS_OSS-1733](https://jira.mesosphere.com/browse/DCOS_OSS-1733)).
+[View the documentation](/1.11/installing/oss/custom/configuration/configuration-parameters/#dns-forward-zones) to understand the usage of this parameter.

 [enterprise]